Zeba-Sultana/Sultana_etal_2022/7_ValidationExperiments/3_Meki_DR_TC/README.md

-In this folder, I make the validation figure for Mek-Inhibitor DoseResponse.
+In this folder, I make the validation figure for Mek-Inhibitor DoseResponse and Time course experimets

-Summary of the steps followed in the R script "1_Meki_DR_ValidationFigures.R" are as follows.
+A.) Summary of the steps followed in the R script "1_Meki_DR_ValidationFigures.R" are as follows.

 ######### STEP 1 : Reading in the data and normalization over the mean signal per gel/replicate #########
 1.) read in the quantification file and assign the sample names.